 As a result, the Prisoner Outreach Committee has developed guidelines for members of the fellowship who would like to correspond with prisoners.
 The guidelines recommend a systematic approach that is effective from the prisoner’s point of view and protects the personal anonymity and safety of the letter writer.

-The guidelines may be found on the ISO service website in the member services section (password required) under “Prisoner Outreach” in the left-hand menu.
+The guidelines and registration form for Prisoner Writers may be found here.
+And more information about Prisoner Outreach can be found on the ISO service website in the member services section (password required) under “Prisoner Outreach” in the left-hand menu.”

 At the present time, the prisoner outreach program is limited to the United States, but members of the fellowship in other countries are exploring how the program might be implemented in their various homelands.